HomeMy WebLinkAboutTransmittal - 8/3/2023ERIN MENDENHALL

 fees to Ivory University House L3C.
 The total amount being refunded is approximately $2.4 million.
 This amount consists

-of $754,483 in building permit fees and $1,648,715 in impact fees.
+Of $754,483 in building permit fees and $1,648,715 in impact fees.
 Should the Public Benefits Analysis be approved by the

 Council, a budget will need to be in place for the refunds to happen.
 This will be accounted for by showing negative revenue